 On September 9, 2020, the Düsseldorf University Hospital in Germany was attacked by criminals using DopplePaymer ransomware, making IT systems inoperable at night.
 As a result, one woman died as she was sent to another hospital 20 miles away.
 As it turned out, the criminals targeted the nearby university and stopped the attack after the police informed them that they hit the medical facility.

 On March 9, 2021, the attackers used the recently discovered zero-day vulnerabilities in Microsoft Exchange to install DearCry ransomware in corporate networks that we have recently written about.

 Ransomware Attacks Targeting Critical Infrastructure

-It is worth also noting the outstanding cyber attacks that affected critical infrastructure in the past such as Stuxnet, BlackEnergy, LockerGoga, and NotPetya malware.
+It is worth noting the outstanding cyber attacks that affected critical infrastructure in the past, such as Stuxnet, BlackEnergy, LockerGoga, and NotPetya malware.
 These attacks pursued two goals: extortion and IT/OT infrastructure disruption.
-In case of extortion cyber attacks, the attackers can demand the ransom payments up to $50 million in exchange for a decryptor that unlocks IT systems.
+In extortion cyber attacks, the attackers can demand ransom payments up to $50 million in exchange for a decryptor that unlocks IT systems.

 Acting against COVID-19 ‘Infodemic’

 To address the ICT threats, the UN established The Open-ended Working group (OEWG), according to General Assembly resolution 73/27 that had the goal to create groups of government experts (GGFs) to investigate existing and potential threats in the information security sphere.